ShiriNei/ShiriNei/README.md

 ## Hi!
 I'm Shiri Neisser,

-Ben-Gurion University of the Negev graduate Communication Engineering
+Ben-Gurion University of the Negev student at Electrical and Computer Engineering School  with spelaztion in communiction systems.
+Communication Engineering

 Specializations : Computers and Computer Networks.